UPSERT INTO

 Currently, mixing column-oriented tables and row-oriented tables in a single transaction is supported only if the transaction performs read operations; no writes are allowed.
 Support for read-write transactions involving both table types is under development.

-If a write transaction includes both types of tables, it fails with the following error: Write transactions between column and row tables are disabled at current time
+If a write transaction includes both types of tables, it fails with the following error: Write transactions that use both row-oriented and column-oriented tables are disabled at current time.

 UPSERT (which stands for UPDATE or INSERT) updates or inserts multiple rows to a table based on a comparison by the primary key.
 Missing rows are added.
 For the existing rows, the values of the specified columns are updated, but the values of the other columns are preserved.